 - Name of individual

-- Correspondence address
+- Correspondence address.

-- · Contact number and email address
+- Contact number and email address.

-- Details of the information requested
+- Details of the information requested.

-If staff receive a subject access request they must immediately forward it to Lesley Whitehead, Business Manager.
+If staff receive a subject access request in any form, they must immediately forward it to the person responsible for data protection in their school Lesley Whitehead.